gitenter/gitenter/doc/requirements/SyRS.md

     - Pending changes/different opinions.
     - To-be-reviewed draft.
     - Review approval as a group/management decision.
+- [SyRS-0102]{StRS-0049} The software shall have an explicit way to define/configure which file is document.
+- [SyRS-0100]{StRS-0049} The software shall provide a dual view of (1) only document, and (2) all files -- code, graphs, historical documents in other format ...
-- [SyRS-0019]{StRS-0049} The software shall be flexible to the case that only part of files under revision control are documents.
+- [SyRS-0101]{SyRS-0100} The software shall be able to show non-document content (e.g. graphs) in document mode.
-- [SyRS-0038]{SyRS-0019,StRS-0013} The software shall be able to separate document changes and changes with other files (code-only) involved.
+- [SyRS-0038]{StRS-0049,StRS-0013} The software shall be able to separate document changes and changes with other files (code-only) involved.
-- [SyRS-0028]{StRS-0012,SyRS-0019} The software shall provide option for automatic synchronization with code revision control platforms.
+- [SyRS-0028]{StRS-0012,StRS-0049} The software shall provide option for automatic synchronization with code revision control platforms.

 Document formatting: